itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     :align: center
     :alt: Asynchronous Discrete Hopfield Network energy update after each iteration

-This graph above shows the network weight matrix and all information stored inside on it.
+This graph above shows the network weight matrix and all information stored inside of it.
 Hinton diagram is a very simple technique for the weight visualization in neural networks.
-Each value encoded in square where size of it is an absolute value from the weight matrix and color shows the sign of this value.
+Each value encoded in square where its size is an absolute value from the weight matrix and color shows the sign of this value.
 White is a positive and black is a negative.
 Usualy Hinton diagram helps identify some patterns in the weight matrix.

 Let's go back to the graph.
 What can you say about the network just by looking at this picture?
 First of all you can see that there is no squares on the diagonal.
-That is because the are equal to zero.
+That is because they are equal to zero.
-Second important thing is that plot is symmetric.
+The second important thing you can notice is that the plot is symmetrical.
-But that is not all the information that you can find on the graph.
+But that is not all that you can withdraw from the graph.
 Can you see different patterns?
 You can find rows or columns with exacly the same values, like the second and third columns.
-Fifth columns is also the same but it signs are reversed.
+Fifth column is also the same but its sign is reversed.
-Now look closer in to the antidiagonal.
+Now look closer to the antidiagonal.
 What can you say about it?
 If you are thinking that all squares are white - you are right.
 But why is that true?
 Is there always the same patterns for each memory matrix?
 No, it is a special property of patterns that we stored inside of it.
-If you put a horizontal line on the middle of the each image and split it you will see that values are opposite symmetric.
+If you draw a horizontal line in the middle of each image and look at it you will see that values are opposite symmetric.
 For instance, :math:`x_1` opposite symmetric to :math:`x_{30}`, :math:`x_2` to :math:`x_{29}`, :math:`x_3` to :math:`x_{28}` and so on.
 Zero pattern is a perfect example where each value have exacly the same opposite symmetric pair.
 One is almost perfect except one value on the :math:`x_2` position.
 Two is not clearly opposite symmetric.
-But if you check each value you will find that it is more that a half of values are symmetric.
+But if you check each value you will find that more than half of values are symmetrical.
 Combination of those patterns gives us a diagonal with all positive values.
-If we have all perfectly opposite symmetric patterns then squares on the antidiagonal will have the same length, but at this case pattern for the number 2 gives a little bit noise and squares have different sizes.
+If we have all perfectly opposite symmetric patterns then squares on the antidiagonal will have the same length, but in this case pattern for number 2 gives a little bit of noise and squares have different sizes.

-Properties that we reviewed so far are just most interesting and maybe other patterns you can find by your own.
+Properties that we've reviewed so far are just the most interesting and maybe other patterns you can encounter on your own.

 Summary
 -------